oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

   DBMS_OUTPUT.PUT_LINE('Created conversation with ID: ' || my_globals.l_team_cov_id);
 END;
 ```
 2. Call the `DBMS_CLOUD_AI_AGENT.RUN_TEAM` function.
 Interact with the Return Agency team in a series of prompts provided within the function.
-This function holds your conversation ID so that Select AI does not loose the context and prompt histories.
+This function holds your conversation ID so that Select AI does not lose the context and prompt history.
 ```
 %script